ValerieWang628/Balance-Ball/README.md

-# Bounce-a-ball Project in the Unity World -- by Yunzi (Valerie) Wang
+# Bounce-a-ball Project in the Unity World

+This is Yunzi Wang's individual exercise project for game design and programming.

 ## Project Overview
 This is a simple roll-a-ball project built in the Unity environment.